Corni33/CarND_P3_BehaviorCloning/README.md

 After tuning the parameters the model is now able to follow the track without leaving the road and also to recover from artificially induced bad situations (car nearly leaving the track) in a robust manner.
 As a way to make the movement of the car more natural and fluid I added a low-pass filter to the steering angle values.
 The car now behaves less jittery and mimics human driving behavior in a better way.

+The file video.mp4 contains a recorded lap around track one of the driving simulator.